umd-lhcb/ut-hw-doc/docs/dcb/dcb_qa/dcb_qa.md

 ![Jumper J4](Jumper_crop.jpg)

 ## Setting up DCB

-!!! warning
-	Make sure you are grounded at all times when handling the DCB!

 1. Verify the backplane connector.
 Do not plug in if its pins are bent, as it can break the backplane.